stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

         content: |
           The **Search Pattern** field accepts the name of a single file (ex: `customers.csv`) or a regular expression, which can be used to include multiple files.
 What you enter into this field depends on how data for a particular entity is updated.

-          If a single file is replaced in your S3 bucket at some interval, it would make sense to enter location of the file:
+          **If a single file is replaced in your S3 bucket at some interval**, it would make sense to enter location of the file.
+For example: Customer data is added to and updated in a single file named `customers.csv`, located in the `analytics` folder of the bucket:

           ```
-          customers.csv

           /analytics/customers.csv
           ```

-          In other cases, there may be multiple files meant for a single table.
-For example: Every day a new CSV file is generated with updated customer data, and it follows the naming convention of `customers-YYYY-MM-DD.csv`.
+          In other cases, **there may be multiple files that contain data for an entity**.
+For example: Every day a new CSV file is generated with new/updated customer data, and it follows the naming convention of `customers-YYYY-MM-DD.csv`.

           To ensure data is correctly captured, you'd want to enter a search pattern that would match all files beginning with `customer`, regardless of the date in the file name.

-          To match `customers-2018-07-01.csv`, `customers-2018-07-02.csv`, and `customers-2018-07-03.csv`, you could use either of search patterns:
+This would map all files in the `analytics` folder that begin with `customers` to a single table:

           ```
-          customers.*\csv

           /analytics/customers.*\csv
           ```

+          This search pattern would match `customers-2018-07-01.csv`, `customers-2018-07-02.csv`, `customers-2018-07-03.csv`, etc., and ensure files are replicated as they're created or updated.

       - title: "Define the table's Primary Key"
         anchor: "define-table-primary-key"
         content: |
-          {% include note.html content="This step is optional." %}
+          {% include note.html type="single-line" content="This step is optional." %}

           In the **Primary Key** field, enter one or more header fields (separated by commas) Stitch can use to identify unique rows.
 For example: